-Inspiring Books for Pastors Wives
+Best Books for Pastors Wives

 One question new pastors’ wives often ask is if there are any helpful books written for ministry wives, and so this list was born.
 These books are suggestions shared by other seasoned, respected pastors’ wives.

-While I haven’t personally read them all, I’ve read a couple of them, and all eight of them are well-reviewed.
+While I haven’t personally read them all, I’ve read a couple of them, and all of them are well-reviewed.
 I’ve linked them to Amazon so you can read the summaries and reviews of each.